bowmanjd/vimtalk/slides/presentation.md

 - Fedora: <!-- .element: class="fragment" --> `dnf install neovim`
 - Nix: <!-- .element: class="fragment" --> `nix-shell -p neovim`

+Notes:

+I encourage you to follow along if you have a laptop or phone (using iSH or Termux).
+While your OS may already have a version of vi and vim, for the full experience I would strongly suggest Neovim.
+You can install neovim in any of these ways.

 ---

 ## Launch Neovim